HaleyyT/text-editor/README.md

 hello world
 ```

-## Why This Version Is Stronger
+## What this project demonstrates

 - It demonstrates real multi-client coordination rather than a single shared demo FIFO.
-- The handshake is explicit and easy to explain in an interview.
-- The server protects the shared document with synchronization instead of hoping requests arrive one at a time.
+- The server protects the shared document with synchronisation instead of hoping requests arrive one at a time.
-- Version checks make concurrency behavior visible and defensible.
+- Version checks make concurrency behavior visible.

 ## Files